Enabling ‘What You Hear’ Recording

 7. Once the device is set as default you will be able to use the "What U Hear"/"Stereo Mix" option in your recording or metering applications to record or monitor the audio you are currently hearing over your speakers or headset.

-As an aid to calibration here is a Calibration Tone Wave File you can download.
-This is a 400Hz tone recorded at a level of 4dB below Full Scale Digital.
+As an aid to calibration here are two Calibration Tone Wave Files (zipped) you can download.

 © Paul Marshall 2016